Framework for sustainable investments in the Blue Economy

 A sustainable blue economy promotes economic growth, social inclusion and improved livelihoods while ensuring the environmental sustainability of the natural capital of the oceans and seas.

 As a next step 30 existing sustainability frameworks were assessed to screen for relevant criteria and indicators.
-Over 500 indicators were identified and prioritized.
+Over 500 indicators were identified and prioritised.
 The outcomes were used to develop a preliminary set of sustainability criteria and indicators across key Blue Economy sectors around the globe.
 Examples of key sectors for which indicators were developed include fisheries, aquaculture, tourism, extraction of minerals, renewable energy, ports and shipping and coastal defense and flood protection.

 A Sustainable Blue Economy should integrate the environmental, economic, social and governance dimensions.
 Therefore, Blue Economy Sustainability Framework is structed along those dimensions.
 The framework contains 148 indicators.
 From these indicators 44 can be used for all sectors; the other 104 indicators are specifically to each sector.
 The set of indicators was tested in a series of case studies, focusing on aquaculture, desalination, ports and extraction of minerals.
 Finally, the indicators were reviewed by stakeholders to check the relevance for their sector.